 by Museum Replicas

-I like this pair of red Tortuga Pants, paired with the black ruffled Tortuga shirt would be an excellent choice for a pirate captain who understands the important of appearance.
+I like this pair of red Tortuga Pants, paired with the black ruffled Tortuga shirt would be an excellent choice for a pirate captain who understands the importance of appearance.

 Captain Cottuy Pirate Pants Costume